 - ✓ selection of a Quality Assurance (QA) Agency.
 The consortium proposing the joint programme selects a QA agency registered in the EQAR. - ✓ preparation of a Self-Evaluation Report (SAR) jointly presented by the partner institutions, in compliance with ESG 2.3, based on the 9 standards defined by the EA.
-The report must include: - o Demonstration of compliance with the EA standards, with appropriate justification for each standard. - o Information about the national higher education and QA systems of the partner institutions. - o Description of the distinctive characteristics of the joint programme. - o Any other specific supporting documents related to the joint programme.
+The report must include: - Demonstration of compliance with the EA standards, with appropriate justification for each standard;